Easy Strawberry Cake

 Why You’ll Love This Recipe

-• Whether it’s a birthday, holiday, or just a weekday dessert, this cake is guaranteed to be a crowd-pleaser!
+• Perfect for any occasion – Whether it’s a birthday, brunch, or just a weekend treat, this strawberry cake recipe is a guaranteed crowd-pleaser!

 Ingredients measured out to make Healthy Strawberry Cake: cake flour, baking powder, baking soda, salt, eggs, sugar, vanilla, avocado oil, Greek yogurt, strawberry puree and strawberry frosting.

 • cake flour – the key ingredient for a tender, light cake texture.
-Cake flour has a lower protein content than all-purpose flour, resulting in less gluten formation and a delicate crumb.
+Cake flour (I like using King Arthur’s cake flour) has a lower protein content than all-purpose flour, resulting in less gluten formation and a delicate crumb.

 • eggs – what gives this cake structure.
 Make sure your eggs are at room temperature before baking this cake.
 I won’t get into the science behind it but it’s key for a fluffy cake!